jethornton/flexgui/docs_flex/source/install.rst

 ----------------

-The advantage of using apt to install Flex GUI is when a new version of Flex GUI is released apt will know a new version is avaliable when you run `sudo apt update`.
+The advantage of using apt to install Flex GUI is when a new version of Flex GUI is released apt will know a new version is available when you run `sudo apt update`.
 This will allow you to install the new version of Flex GUI along with other Debian software.